muratcansarkalkan/NBALiveLauncher/README.md

 06
 ```

-### 1. Install the NBA Live ASI Loader
+## 1. Install the NBA Live ASI Loader

-NBA Live Launcher requires the **NBA Live ASI Loader**.
+**NBA Live Launcher requires the NBA Live ASI Loader.**

 Install the ASI Loader into the main directory of the NBA Live game you want to use before installing NBA Live Launcher.

-Follow the installation instructions provided with the ASI Loader.
+Follow the installation instructions included with the ASI Loader.

-### 2. Remove Previous Plugins
+## 2. Remove Previous Plugins

-If you previously used the standalone Windowed Mode or Resolution plugins, remove these files:
+If you previously used the standalone Windowed Mode or Resolution plugins, remove:

 ```text
 NBAWindowedMode.asi